geopkoch/Misc/README.md

 # Misc
-Miscellaneous repo for random scripts
+Miscellaneous repo for scripts not part of a particular project.